lionel87/fast-tree-builder/README.md

 - Duplicate item identifiers in input
 - Invalid reference (if `validateReferences` is enabled)
 - Cycle or structural error (if `validateTree` is enabled or `depthKey` is string)

+### Good to know

+> **Input Accessors vs. Output Keys in Options**
+>
+> * `id`, `parentId`, `childIds` works on the input item and can be property names or functions.
+> * `valueKey`, `parentKey`, `childrenKey`, `depthKey` are always strings or `false` and are used as keys in the output nodes.
+>
+> I considered prefixing these two groups with `input` and `output` to distinguish them, but in the end, this note in the README felt good enough.

+> **Identifiers**
+>
+> The library makes no assumptions about ID values — any unique JavaScript value is accepted, including `null` and `undefined`.

+> **Child Node Ordering**
+>
+> This library preserves the order of items when building tree structures, depending on how the tree is constructed:
+>
+> When using parent IDs to connect items, the order of child nodes will match the order in which the items appeared in the original input array.
+>
+> When using child IDs to connect items, the order of child nodes will match the order of the child IDs defined in the input item.

+> **'validateReferences' option**
+>
+> Validation operates differently when in `parentId` mode and in `childIds` mode!
+> * in `parentId` mode: validates that the parent IDs of root nodes was `null` or `undefined` and nothing else.
+If you expect these parent IDs to be other than `null` or `undefined`, you can safely turn off this validation and loop trough on the roots manually to check the original parentId values are the ones you expect.
+> * in `childIds` mode: validates that every referenced child is resolved.
+Even if the child list contains `undefined`, a node with an `undefined` as ID must exist in the input.

 ## Usage